-If you’ve been looking for the perfect double umbrella stroller, have no fear: We’ve trawled the best sites, combing through the double umbrella strollers and the wannabes, and found you the top 11.
+If you’ve been looking for the perfect double umbrella stroller, have no fear: we’ve checked out the most popular double umbrella strollers and the wannabes, and found you the top 11.

 You’re looking for so many things: a lightweight stroller, safety, a good price, perhaps car seat compatibility, and something you can use for a while.
 More than that, though, you wish you had the options available to those searching for a single umbrella stroller.